 "We believe that our findings are important for patients with triple negative breast cancer - said Chakrabarti -.
 DeltaNp63 can be used not only as a biomarker, but also as a target protein in addition to chemotherapy and radiation therapy."

 Earlier studies have shown that elevated levels of deltaNp63 associated with the occurrence of breast cancer.
-In the current work team has found that the protein level was increased in the primary tumor samples.
+In the current work team has found that in samples of primary tumors protein level was increased.

 The researchers used several mouse models of transplantation and tissue to see how the change affects the level deltaNp63 cancer behavior, and found that lower levels correspond to fewer metastases in distant tissues.
 In addition, lower levels deltaNp63 made much less aggressive tumor and decreased the amount MLSK.